Pdannyable/devops-sre-tools/README.md

 DevOps & Site Reliability Engineering Tools
 <!--lint ignore no-dead-urls-->

-A curated list of Site Reliability and Production Engineering tools - Created by other authors, modified for personal use by Pdannyable.
+A curated list of Site Reliability and DevOps Engineering tools - Created by other authors, modified for personal use by Pdannyable.

 ## Contents